Frequently Asked Questions

 If I took a class over two years ago, do I have to reapply?
 What if it was under two years ago?

 You will need to reapply if you took classes over two years ago.
-If you took classes over two years ago, but less than five, the Registration Office may still have your file in the archives.
-You would need to apply to reactivate your student status.
-If you took classes more than 5 years ago, you will need to complete a new application.
+If you took classes over two years ago, but less than five, the Registration Office may still have your file in our archives.
+You would need to fill out an abbreviated application to reactivate your student status.
+If you took classes more than 5 years ago, you will need to complete a full application.
+Please contact the Admissions Office (firstname.lastname@example.org) to begin this process.
 If you took classes less than two years ago, you do not need to reapply.

 Are scholarships available for full-time students?